ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/boards/esp32-adafruit/README.md

   /********************/

   /**
    * The following methods allows you to 'Sign' a text 'Message'.
    * This is done by passing the text to be signed, and a 12-word 'Passphrase'.
    *
    * Given the text "Computer science is no more about computers than astronomy is about telescopes.",
    * and the passphrase "bullet parade snow bacon mutual deposit brass floor staff list concert ask",
    * The 'Signature" should be "3044022021704f2adb2e4a10a3ddc1d7d64552b8061c05f6d12a168c69091c75581d611402200edf37689d2786fc690af9f0f6fa1f629c95695039f648a6d455484302402e93".
    */
   const auto text = "Computer science is no more about computers than astronomy is about telescopes.";
   const auto passphrase5 = "viable weasel wage promote praise inflict jaguar tackle color unusual exclude direct";
-  Ark::Crypto::Utils::Message message;
+  ARK::Crypto::Utils::Message message;
   message.sign(text, passphrase5);
     Serial.print("\nSignature from Signed Message: ");
     Serial.println(BytesToHex(message.signature).c_str()); // the 'message.signature' is a byte-array.
 Use 'BytesToHex()' to view the output.
 Arduino requires a 'c_str()' to 'print'.